-There have been only two owners of this home in its more than one hundred year history.
-Joshua N. Warfield, Sr. owned the undeveloped land, called “The Wilderness” in the early 1900’s.
-In 1907, in anticipation of his son, Joshua N. Warfield, Jr.’s upcoming marriage, he gave the land to his son as a wedding present.
-Joshua and his fiancé, Mary Nicodemus, proceeded to build this home and to tame the area into a working farm.
-A graduate of the Maryland Agricultural College, Joshua combined his talents for agriculture with a strong business sense.
-He also served as a State Senator and was asked to run for Governor, but never did.
+There have been three owners of this home in its more than one-hundred-year history.
+Joshua N. Warﬁeld, Sr. owned the undeveloped land, called “The Wilderness” in the early 1900’s.
+Prior to his son’s marriage, he gave the property, which consisted of 450 acres, to his son, Joshua N. Warﬁeld, Jr. In 1907, Joshua and his ﬁancé, Mary Nicodemus, built this home and tamed the wilderness into a working farm.
+He served as a State Senator and was asked to run for Governor, but preferred to contribute privately, becoming politically inﬂuential behind the scenes.
 He was well known throughout Howard County as a very kind and charitable man.
-Joshua died in the late 1940’s, and Mary continued to live in the house until she died around 1970.
-The house was then unoccupied for a few years until it was purchased by its current owners, Wade and Rita Gallagher.
+Joshua died in the late 1940’s, and Mary continued to live in the house until she died in 1972.
+After Mary’s death, her nephew Howard C. Nicodemus inherited the property.
+In 1974 the house and 5.4 acres of the property were purchased by its current owners, Wade and Rita Gallagher.
 Mr. and Mrs. Gallagher raised their three children on Wilderness Farm.
 The property is currently for sale.

 Wilderness Farm is considered a Victorian house given the predominance of Victorian features, such as the slate roof, the tall proportions emphasized by the termination of the second floor roofline, above which rises the gambrel roof.
 But it is also considered eclectic in design, as it combines elements of the Victorian, Shingle, Queen Anne and Neo-Classical Revival styles.